 Medway is a diverse campus.
 Our students range in age, come from a variety of backgrounds and have different goals and ambitions.
 Whoever you are, we provide outstanding support for your studies via our Student Learning Advisory Service and library services, excellent pastoral support from our wellbeing team and careers advice from our employability service.

-The student unions, Kent Union and GK Unions are also happy to help.
+The student unions, Kent Union and The Hub (formerly GKSU) are also happy to help.

 Our support page has all the details.